Mitcheljager/bootstrap-extended-utilities/README.md

 Each component has their own variables that allow for further customization.
 ```
+  $background-color-hovers: false; // Toggle hovers for all Background colors in $theme-colors
+  $background-color-responsive: true; // Toggle breakpoints for background-color

   $cursor-breakpoints: false; // Toggle breakpoints for Cursor property
   $cursors: (
     pointer